nkuttler/django-webmaster-verification/README.rst

 This application allows various webmaster tools to verify that a django site is managed by you.

 The only supported method of verification is by accessing a file on your server.
-Only one verification code per service provider is supported at the moment.

 Supported services: